shawn-yang-google/starter-pack/README.md

-# Reasoning Engine Starter Pack
+# Reasoning Engine Starter Pack via Github Action

 This repository provides a starter pack for deploying custom reasoning engines to Vertex AI using source code or a GitHub repository.
 It includes a basic agent that retrieves exchange rates using the Frankfurter API as an example.